jeremyckahn/rekapi/docs/api.md

 Kapi.Actor.prototype.hide (alsoUnpersist)
 ````

 Tell the Actor not to draw itself for the next frame.
-If `alsoUnpersist` is true, this undoes the persistence effect of `Kapi.Actor.prototype.show(true)`.
+If `alsoUnpersist` is true, this undoes the persistence effect of `show(true)`.

 ### isShowing